 There are also VA jobs involving project management, administration, data entry, podcasting, and more.
 In addition, many virtual assistants find that they can build strong relationships with their clients, which often provides a sense of satisfaction and purpose.

-Virtual assistants are in high demand, so there are many places to find work, including Fancy Hands, Zirtual, and Belay Solutions.
+Virtual assistants are in high demand, so there are many places to find the perfect match for you, including Byron, Zirtual, and Belay Solutions.
 Networking on social media is another excellent way to find VA work, primarily through LinkedIn and Facebook.

 4. Graphic Designer